Skip to Content

 Miracles

-The divine strength or ability to alter the natural outcome of life in a supernatural way.
+The divine strength or ability to alter the natural outcome of life in a supernatural way – the working of miracles.

 • Prophetic/boldness/steeped in scripture/unquestioning faith in God